Jak nie my to kto

-The song was directed by Mrozu and Robert "DrySkull" Krawczyk, and the artistic supervision of Marcin Bors.
+The recording was directed by Mrozu and Robert "DrySkull" Krawczyk, with the artistic supervision of Marcin Bors.
 It additionally featured the chorus by Patrycja Gola.

-It reached high places on various record charts in Poland, including a first place on the RMF FM's Poplista.
+It reached high placements on various record charts in Poland, including a first place on the RMF FM's Poplista.
 By July 2021, the song's music video had almost 15.8 million views.

+In popular culture

+The song was used in 2019 films Robbery and Miszmasz, czyli kogel-mogel 3.